brandendupont-mcw/second-cms/src/documentation-pages/sentencing.md

 ## Notes:

-Important note: This data reflects only those cases where a sentence was ultimately imposed.
+* This data reflects only those cases where a sentence was ultimately imposed.
 Cases that resulted in diversion, an outright dismissal, or some other resolution, are not reflected here.

-This data represents initial sentences only, sometimes a case may have a subsequent sentence in cases where there are grounds for a motion to reconsider.
+* This data represents initial sentences only, sometimes a case may have a subsequent sentence in cases where there are grounds for a motion to reconsider.
 Those are not represented here.